wictorcode/cpp-training/README.md

 ## Building/Running

-For now, i'm using .bat files to build, which -- to my knowledge -- only works on windows.

-So you need a windows machine to automatically build with the provided scripts
+The projects are built with batch .bat scripts so you need a windows machine to compile with the current setup.

-However, you can still write your own Makefiles if you really want to.
+You can also compile it yourself with any other method if needed (if you're on Linux/MacOS) Some projects are exclusive to Windows since it uses the win32 API.